-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes□ No ⊠ Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No□ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, ever y Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes The aggregate market value of common stock held by non-affiliates of the registrant, based upon the last sale price on June 30, 2017 as reported on the NASDAQ Global Select Market, was approximately \$939 million.
-As of January 31, 2 2018, there were 38,900,888 shares of the registrant's common stock outstanding.
-DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's Proxy Statement for its 2018 Annual Meeting of Stockholders, which is expected to be filed on or about April 27, 2018, are incorporated into Part III of this report. =
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange act).
+Yes□ No ☒ The aggregate market value of common stock held by non-affiliates of the registrant, based upon the last sale price on June 30, 2017 as reported on the NASDAQ Global Select Market, was approximately \$939 million.
+As of January 31, 2018, there were 38,900,888 shares of the registrant's common stock outstanding.
+DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's Proxy Statement for its 2018 Annual Meeting of Stockholders, which is expected to be filed on or about April 27, 2018, are incorporated into Part III of this report